 I was recently asked to review The Social Kitchen, which was described to me as a ‘New Jewish cookbook’.
 I of course agreed, but flipping through the book it quickly became clear that this 3-word description really didn’t do it justice.

 While there is nothing overtly ‘Jewish’ about the book, what does jump from every page is the larger-than-life personality of the recipes’ author, Shally Tucker.
-The book was produced by her children both as a tribute to their mother, and also as a fundraising exercise for Dermatrust – the charity that supported her through the illness that ultimately cut her life short.
+The book was produced by her children as a tribute to their mother.
+It is also a fundraising exercise for Dermatrust – the charity that supported her through the illness that ultimately cut her life short.

-The book is interspersed with stories and anecdotes from friends and family members, recounting not only Shally’s generous motherly instincts, but giving an insight into her creative and eccentric ways.
+The book is interspersed with stories and anecdotes from friends and family members.
+These recount not only Shally’s generous motherly instincts, but also give an insight into her creative and eccentric ways.
 I’m sure we all know someone a bit like Shally – with a kind heart and a welcoming home.
 It seems she was always ready to provide friendship and sustenance, from a cup of tea to a three course meal, whenever anyone needed it.

-The recipes are taken from Shally’s kitchen notebooks, and they are the kind of no-fuss dishes that are great to have on hand to feed a family, or a crowd.
-There are plenty of ideas for weeknight dinners, Shabbat meals and special occasions, plus a whole chapter of cakes, bakes, biscuits and desserts.
+The recipes are taken from Shally’s kitchen notebooks, and they are the kind of no-fuss dishes that are great to have on hand.
+There are plenty of ideas for weeknight dinners, Shabbat meals and special occasions.
+Plus there’s a whole chapter of cakes, bakes, biscuits and desserts.
 The book is beautifully illustrated with mouthwatering photographs, including many of tables laden with dishes, with a hungry family tucking in.

 There is nothing earth-shattering about these recipes; they are simple, no-fuss, family food.
 You won’t need to visit any specialist shops for ingredients – most of what you need will already be in your pantry.
 In that respect, this is a very useful book.
 You’ll be able to whip something up at a moment’s notice, from items already on hand.
 A fine collection of family favourite recipes.